Slaughter and May

 We encourage candidates to submit their application as early as possible during an application window.
 Training contract offers will be made on a rolling basis.
 We are unable to guarantee the availability of places as we progress with these interviews.

-We are pleased to announce that we will be running a variety of virtual presentations and events throughout October and November to provide an insight into the firm.
+We are pleased to announce that we will be hosting in-person events at a number of UK universities and running a variety of virtual presentations from September to December to provide an insight into the firm.
 To find out more and to register your place please visit our website.

 Please click here to sign up to our mailing list for updates on events and vacancies.